 Black pepper is not a chief source of calories; it provides 17 calories per tablespoon.

 A Glance at Vitamins and Minerals:

-This aromatic spice retains a host of active compounds, especially ‘oleoresins and alkaloids like piperine and chavicine.
+Having read the nutritional value of black pepper, this aromatic spice also retains a host of active compounds, especially ‘oleoresins and alkaloids like piperine and chavicine.
 It has antioxidants, flavonoids, and other phenolic chemicals that help defend your cells and boost digestion-linked issues.
 It has the following nutrition facts per 100 grams.

 - Vitamin E

 Biological Benefits of Black Pepper Nutrients (Piperine) & Black Pepper Essential Oil

 Oxidative stress is the primary factor for forming different degenerative and chronic diseases in your body, such as cancer, immune dysfunction, diabetes, and Parkinson’s.
 Antioxidants are natural or synthetic elements that can inhibit the free radical build-up by scavenging and repressing degenerative and chronic conditions.